 The key takeaway is that there is a significant amount of idiosyncratic variation in familiarity patterns.
 There are few neighborhoods that are very familiar or very unfamiliar, and vice-versa there are few participants who know most or none of the neighborhoods.
-This both is suggestive that familiarity patterns are not driven by consensus views of neighborhood attributes and enables us to include neighborhood fixed effects in our estimation of the premium later.
+This is suggestive that familiarity patterns are not driven by consensus views of neighborhood attributes.

 To evaluate whether this variation is driven by individual-neighborhood match characteristics, we fit a series of four random forest models that flexibly predict whether individual i is familiar with neighborhood j.
 Figure 4 presents ROC curves and the area under the ROC curves, which can be interpreted as the probability that the model correctly ranks which of two individual-neighborhood pairs is more likely to be familiar than another.
 We begin with the standard gravity predictors of neighborhood fixed effects and distance from home neighborhood.
 These predictors do significantly better than a chance ranking of 0.5, giving an 86% chance of correctly ranking the pairs.
 We then add individual characteristics, neighborhood characteristics and both at the same time.
-These additions (and their interactions allowed by the random forest) essentially do nothing to improve our accuracy.4 These results suggest that, as far as we can observe, individual-neighborhood match characteristics are not important drivers of exploration.
+These additions (and their interactions allowed by the random forest) essentially do nothing to improve our accuracy.
+These results suggest that, as far as we can observe, individual-neighborhood match characteristics are not important drivers of exploration.

 To understand more about what types of people are more likely to have higher levels of familiarity, Table A.5 regresses the average level of familiarity at the individual-level on several demographic indicators and an index of spatial ability.
 We find that men, those that are older, those with more years of education or years living in Nairobi, and those with higher spatial skills have greater average levels of familiarity.
 In general this heterogeneity is meaningful, but not overwhelming.
-For example, men are 0.3 SD more familiar than women
+For example, men are 0.3 SD more familiar than women on average and an additional 10 years in Nairobi is associated with an increase of 0.1 SD.